Zulu language: Contemporary usage

-English, Dutch and later Afrikaans had been the only official languages used by all South African governments before 1994.
-However, in the Kwazulu bantustan the Zulu language was widely used.
-All education in the country at the high-school level was in English or Afrikaans.
-Since the demise of apartheid in 1994, Zulu has been enjoying a marked revival.
+English and Afrikaans (earlier Dutch) were the only official languages used by South African governments before 1994.
+However, in the Kwazulu bantustan, the Zulu language was widely used.
+All education in the country at the high school level was in English or Afrikaans.
+Since the fall of apartheid in 1994, Zulu has been enjoying a marked revival.
 Zulu-language television was introduced by the SABC in the early 1980s and it broadcasts news and many shows in Zulu.
-Zulu radio is very popular and newspapers such as isoLezwe, Ilanga and UmAfrika in the Zulu language are available in Kwazulu-Natal province and in Johannesburg.
+Zulu radio is very popular and newspapers such as isoLezwe, Ilanga and UmAfrika in the Zulu language are available in Kwazulu-Natal province and Johannesburg.
 In January 2005 the first full-length feature film in Zulu, Yesterday, was nominated for an Oscar.

-The mutual intelligibility of many Nguni languages has increased the likelihood of Zulu becoming the lingua franca of the eastern half of the country.

-In the 1994 film The Lion King, in the "Circle of Life" song, the phrases Ingonyama nengw' enamabala (English: A lion and a leopard spots), Nans' ingonyama bakithi Baba (English: Here comes a lion, Father) and Siyonqoba (English: We will conquer) were used.
+In the 1994 film The Lion King, in the "Circle of Life" song, the phrases Ingonyama nengw' enamabala (English: A lion and a leopard spots), Nans' ingonyama bakithi Baba (English: Here comes a lion, Father) and Siyonqoba (English: We will conquer) was used.
 In some movie songs, like "This Land", the voice says Busa leli zwe bo (Rule this land) and Busa ngothando bo (Rule with love) were used too.

 The song Siyahamba is a South African hymn originally written in the Zulu language that became popular in North American churches in the 1990s.

-The 2019 worldwide hit Jerusalema contains lyrics in Zulu language.
+The remix of the 2019 song Jerusalema contains lyrics in Zulu.

-Standard vs urban Zulu
+Standard vs Urban Zulu

-Standard Zulu as it is taught in schools, also called "deep Zulu" (isiZulu esijulile), differs in various respects from the language spoken by people living in cities (urban Zulu, isiZulu sasedolobheni).
-Standard Zulu tends to be purist, using derivations from Zulu words for new concepts, whereas speakers of urban Zulu use loan words abundantly, mainly from English.
+Standard Zulu as it is taught in schools, also called "deep Zulu" (isiZulu esijulile), differs in various respects from the language spoken by people living in cities (Urban Zulu, isiZulu sasedolobheni).
+Standard Zulu tends to be purist, using derivations from Zulu words for new concepts, whereas speakers of Urban Zulu use loan words abundantly, mainly from English.
 For example:

 This situation has led to problems in education because standard Zulu is often not understood by young people.